 Jazz nodded affirmatively, and then Wheeljack changed the subject in sudden realization of something.
 "I – I need to speak with Optimus."
-He struggled to sit up, detached the cable that connected him to the monitoring equipment, and this time Jazz did not try to stop him.
+Struggling to sit up again, he detached the cable that connected him to the monitoring equipment, and this time Jazz did not try to stop him.

-"We can try to get a message to him, but it's probably not a good idea for you to return to Iacon while Sentinel's around," Jazz said, paused in contemplation.
+"We can try to get a message to him, but it's probably not a good idea for you to return to Iacon while Sentinel's there," Jazz advised, then paused in contemplation.
 "At least, not until we know who wanted you put away, and why."

-Wheeljack hesitated, rubbed his helm with a hand, shaking his head.
+Wheeljack hesitated, rubbing his helm with a hand, and then shook his head.
 "Ah.
 You're right – though I think I can answer both those questions."
-He looked up at Jazz with renewed determination.
+He looked at Jazz with renewed determination.
 "Is Megatron here?"

-Wheeljack nodded, and then slowly straightened to test his stability, stretched his neck as he made small circular motions with his head.
+Wheeljack nodded and slowly straightened to test his stability, stretching his neck while making small circular motions with his head.
 "Ah, I'll be alright.
-Thanks, Jazz – for everything," he said, and began to slowly head towards the exit of the Constructicons' work space.
-Then he peered out, following the trail of lively voices coming from the meeting room down the passageway.
+Thanks, Jazz – for everything," he said, and began to head towards the exit of the Constructicons' work space.
+He peered out, hearing the trail of lively voices coming from the meeting room further down the passageway.
 "I'd like to speak with him now, if that's possible?"

 The black and white Autobot acknowledged him calmly.
-Then he extended a hand, motioning for Wheeljack to follow him.
+Then, extending a hand, he motioned for Wheeljack to follow him.
 "Right this way."

-Ratchet had taken a seat beside Groove's berth, and had listened patiently to the Protectobot as he'd told his story.
-His expression remained impassive; his arms folded across his chest as he processed Groove's testimony and its far-reaching consequences.
-Red Alert and Arcee, who sat opposite him listening in quiet shock as they struggled to come to terms with the revelation in their own way, dared not utter a word or move from their chairs.
-It was obvious to the Chief Medical Officer that they were shaken to their core, frightened and confused, and he knew that, as their senior officer, it was vital that he remain strong for them.
+Seated beside Groove's berth, Ratchet had listened patiently to the Protectobot as he'd told his story.
+His expression was set into a grimace, arms folded across his chest as he processed the damning testimony and its far-reaching consequences.
+Red Alert and Arcee, both seated opposite him, listened in quiet shock, struggling to come to terms with the revelation in their own way.
+It was obvious to the Chief Medical Officer that they were shaken to their core, frightened and confused, and he knew that, as their senior officer, it was vital that he remained strong.
 Time, now, was of the essence.
-The decisions that he would make from this moment on would be crucial; every action that he now took could mean the difference between the complete subjugation of the Autobots, beginning in Iacon, or their victory over a corrupt Autobot-Neutral Alliance.
+The decisions that he would make from this moment on would be crucial; every action he took from this point forward could mean the difference between the complete subjugation of the Autobots, beginning with those in Iacon, and the eventual defeat, and freedom from, a corrupt Autobot-Neutral Alliance.

-Several minutes passed by in silence after Groove had finished speaking, until he grimaced, arose from his seat to guide Groove off the berth.
-Then he moved around and hurried to the back of the med bay, disappearing through a door that led to a small annexe.
-A few moments later he came out again, walking quickly back towards the waiting mechs, and placed both hands firmly on Groove's shoulders, who had no choice but to meet his gaze.
+Several minutes passed in silence after Groove had finished speaking, until Ratchet pushed himself up from his seat to guide Groove off the berth.
+Then he moved around and hurried to the back of the med bay, disappearing through a door that led into a small annexe.
+A few moments later he re-emerged and rejoined the waiting mechs, before placing both hands reassuringly upon Groove's shoulders.
+The Protectobot had no choice but to meet his gaze.
 "It's not safe for you to be in Iacon anymore.
 I want you to listen to me very carefully, and do exactly as I tell you."
 Ratchet's voice was firm, yet laced with urgency.
 Groove slowly nodded, and he continued.
-"I want you to go to Wheeljack's old workshop, and wait for me there."
-He pushed an access chip into the Protectobot's hand, forcing his fingers closed around it.
+"I want you to go to Wheeljack's old workshop and wait for me there."
+He pushed an access chip into the Protectobot's hand and forced his fingers closed around it.
 "This'll give you security clearance.
 Don't tell anybody, and make absolutely sure that no one sees you."
 Then he glanced over at Arcee and Red.
 "You two: go with him.
 And hurry, there's no time to waste."
-He released his grip on Groove, and began to make his way towards a storage unit in the back, but momentarily stopped in his tracks when he noticed that the three Autobots continued to simply stare back at him, unmoving.
-"Go, go!"
-He waved at them.
+Releasing his grip on Groove, Ratchet began to make his way towards a storage unit in the back, but momentarily stopped in his tracks when he noticed that the three of them continued to simply stare back at him, unmoving.
+"Go, go!" he urged, waving for them to leave.